 · Acute – Pain lasting less than 3 months is usually categorized as acute back pain and is the easiest to treat.
 Acute back pain can be treated by alternating heat and ice on the discomforted area.
 Over-the-counter pain and anti-inflammatory medications will also ease acute back pain.

-· Chronic – This category of back pain lasts longer than 3 months and the pain more intense.
-In some cases, chronic back pain is due to problems within the spine and may require medical assistance from a chiropractor.
+· Chronic – In some cases, chronic back pain is due to problems within the spine and may require medical assistance from a south Edmonton chiro.
+This category of back pain lasts longer than 3 months and the pain more intense.
 If you have any questions or concerns, you can Learn more about Inner Vitality here.

 It may seem that no matter how many times your spouse gives you a deep-tissue massage, your back is always in some kind of pain.
 Fortunately, there are other effective tricks and tips to ease some of your back pain, as well as ways to avoid it from progressing: